NomanMunir/CPP_Module_08/Readme.md

 ## Exercise 02: MutantStack

 ### Overview
-In this exercise, you will implement a `MutantStack` class that inherits from `std::stack` and provides iterators to iterate through the elements.
+This exercise implements a `MutantStack` class that inherits from `std::stack` and provides iterators to iterate through the elements.

 ### mutantstack.hpp